 Getting involved in the ELI Volunteer Programme will help you improve your communication skills and give you a genuine sense of fulfilment.
 Engaging in this activity can also help you to connect with the community by understanding the needs and problems that need to be addressed.

-You can listen back to each Partners in Business podcast to gain insights from these experts.
+While 2020 is a little different for our events calendar at NCI, you can still listen back to each Partners in Business podcast to gain insights from these experts.

 5. Explore online resources